billythekid/unzipper/README.md

 ## Usage

-Upload this to the web-accessible folder that holds the zip.
+1. Upload this to the web-accessible folder that holds the zip.
-Visit it in the browser
+2. Visit it in the browser
-Unzip your file(s) and optionally auto-delete this script at the same time.
+3. Unzip your file(s) and optionally(but recommended) auto-delete this script at the same time.

 #### Around the web